 Instant Pot Spaghetti Sauce

-Instant Pot Spaghetti Sauce is the most hearty and delicious homemade pasta sauce that you can make in under one hour, with either fresh or canned tomatoes.
+Instant Pot Spaghetti Sauce is hearty, flavorful, and delicious, and can be made in under an hour, using either fresh or canned tomatoes.

 Ingredients